Table of Content

 Acid Reflux Foods To Avoid.
 The worst foods for acid reflux could spell sour misery.
-The foods to avoid in acid reflux can worsen painful symptoms, while other foods can soothe them, says GI surgeon Leena Khaitan, MD.
-This is a question most gastroesophageal reflux disease sufferers struggle upon.
+The foods to avoid acid reflux can worsen painful symptoms, while other foods can soothe them, says GI surgeon Leena Khaitan, MD.
+This is a question most gastroesophageal reflux disease sufferers struggle with.

 Promoting healthy nutrition that is based on avoiding certain foods while increasing the intake of others has the potential to confer significant long-term health benefits among acid reflux sufferers.

-Lifestyle and dietary alterations are considered to be an integral and inseparable part of any long-term holistic GERD treatment.
+Lifestyle and dietary chages are considered to be an integral and inseparable part of any long-term holistic GERD treatment.